FarronF/limerick-council-meetings/meetings/2018/09/21-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 13th July 2018.md

 The Chief Superintendent gave a brief introduction and listed the changes in the various Garda Stations.
 He

+also outlined the current staffing levels within the Limerick Division and District.
+---
-also outlined the current staffing levels within the Limerick Division and District.--- Ms. L. Breen then gave a presentation on the latest crime statistics for Limerick City and County under the
+Ms. L. Breen then gave a presentation on the latest crime statistics for Limerick City and County under the

 following headings :